Ex-servicemen express mixed reactions on merger of Amar Jawan Jyoti with NWM's eternal fame | Education

 Former Lieutenant General Kamal Jit Singh said on Friday that after the NWM's inauguration, it is logical to unify both the flames. ''Rationalise multiple memorials in penny packets,'' he said on Twitter.

-Former Lieutenant Colonel Anil Duhoon said on Twitter that "If one can't make it then break it" is the BJP's mantra for new India.
+Former Lieutenant Colonel Anil Duhoon said on Twitter that ''If one can't make it then break it'' is the BJP's mantra for new India.
 He said the Amar Jawan Jyoti is too sacred to be touched or relocated. ''Why can't they have two of them?
 Can't understand their functioning,'' Duhoon added.
+Government sources said it was an odd thing to see that the flame at Amar Jawan Jyoti paid homage to the martyrs of the 1971 and other wars but none of their names are present there.

+The names inscribed on the India Gate are of only some martyrs who fought for the British in the World War-1 and the Anglo Afghan War and thus is a symbol of our colonial past, the government sources said.

+They said the names of all Indian martyrs from all the wars, including 1971 and wars before and after it are housed at the National War Memorial.
+Hence it is a true homage to have the flame paying tribute to martyrs there, they added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)